robertdvdk/part_detection/inrae_big/README.md

 2. CUB: https://data.caltech.edu/records/65de6-vp158.
 Get CUB_200_2011.tgz.
 3. PartImageNet: https://github.com/TACJu/PartImageNet.
 Download the PartImageNet_OOD version.

-For the default folder structure, clone the git repo and extract the datasets into their respective folders in ```/datasets/```s.
+For the default folder structure, clone the git repo and extract the datasets into their respective folders in ```/datasets/```s (extract the CelebA dataset in a new folder ```/celeba/unaligned/```).
 So, the default folder structure is:
 ```
 ├── celeba
 ├── cub